Skip to main content

 Starting the Server

-Download the Docker Compose file and start the server:
+Download the Docker Compose file and start the server.

 curl -O https://raw.githubusercontent.com/dokimos-dev/dokimos/master/docker-compose.yml